-The Group has set a target of 20% reduction in absolute emissions by 2030 from the base year of 2020.
+We have set a target of 20% reduction in absolute emissions by 2030 from the base year of 2020.
 In order to reach this goal, we strive to reduce electricity consumption through various measures as described in the section headed "USE OF RESOURCES" below.